-With over 19 million of us eating out each week in the UK, restaurants are under increasing pressure to meet the demands of a fussy clientèle that could easily take their money elsewhere.
+With over 19 million of us eating out each week in the UK, restaurants are under growing pressure to meet the demands of a fussy clientele in an increasingly competitive market.
 Both independent eateries and group chains are feeling the heat and finding it necessary to up the ante, lest they have to shut their doors.

 In this respect, central production units (CPUs) are playing a steadily increasing role in the UK restaurant industry.
-Restaurants often outsource aspects of their offerings to CPUs, which specialise in various aspects of food production.
+Restaurants often outsource aspects of their offerings to CPUs, which specialise in an aspect of food production, whether it be a simple base sauce or fully prepared proteins.

 CPUs are slowly becoming an essential ingredient of all restaurants.
 Since Mustard’s launch in 2008, the company has seen a steady increase in demand for centralised production.